ethersphere/swarm-guide/contents/usage/mru.rst

 Where:

-+ ``account`` Ethereum account needed to sign
++ ``account`` Ethereum account needed to sign.
 + ``frequency`` Time interval the resource is expected to update at, in **seconds**.
-+ ``multihash`` Is a flag indicating whether the data field should be interpreted as raw data or a multihash
++ ``multihash`` Is a flag indicating whether the data field should be interpreted as raw data or a multihash.
 + ``data`` Contains hex-encoded raw data or a multihash of the content the mutable resource will be initialized with.
-Must be prefixed with 0x, and if is a swarm keccak256 hash, with 0x1b20
+Must be prefixed with 0x, and if is a swarm keccak256 hash, with 0x1b20.

 Retrieving a mutable resource